viviemXD/webrtc-application-screen-share/README.md

 Capture the users screen or application and share over a WebRTC PeerConnection.
 This simple demo consists of a presenter who shares their screen or applications and an attendee who views that share video on a web page.
 Audio and video will also be transmitted between both peers.
 The attendee can be either a Chrome or Firefox browser.
 The presenter must be using Chrome.
 So right now this is a two user demo, one presentor and one attendee only.

-This repo has four pieces.
+This repo has three pieces.

-1. Presentor: Chrome packaged app to share screen applications and audio\video.
+1. Chrome packaged app to share screen applications and audio\video.
+Can be presentor or attendee depending who shares first.
 2. Server application using node.js and web socket.
 3. Attendee: Web page that receives and displays the shared video stream (Chrome or Firefox).
-4. Attendee: Chrome packaged app.

 - Presenter and Attendee packaged apps only work using Google Chrome, (Stable, Canary or Chromium).